 Do a Practise Call

 Before doing a family video chat, it's a great idea to do a mock call, which will help them understand how it works and make them more comfortable with the interface.
 Take it slow and be patient while instructing your parents as it could be their first time learning to video chat.
 It will help your parents to be at ease and create an enjoyable environment for your calls.

 Activity ideas during a video call with your parents to make it more interactive

 Music sessions over video chat can be a great way to enjoy a jam session with your parents or grandparents.
 You can also have a different family member play an instrument and add a few dance moves too.

 Set a time with your parents and other family members to play a game through video chat.
 You can try to play classic old board games like monopoly, bingo, or risk over the video chat but playing any card games over the video call may be difficult.

 Plan and schedule a time for a virtual dinner party ahead of the call.
 You can discuss the menu beforehand to be prepared to have a virtual group dinner.

 You can set an hour every night with your parents to read a bedtime story to the younger children at home through video chat.
 Staying away from family during this pandemic has been challenging for many of us.
 But with the latest technology, such moments can be cherished and shared virtually.

 Using these platforms is a great way to maintain a healthy and active social life.
 Even when staying at home, seniors can still meet new people and bond over shared interests.
 They can keep up with loved ones that may live farther away and be a part of all the celebrations during this holiday season.

 Staying safe and healthy amidst a public health crisis requires everyone to work together.
-Call ActivePro Nursing & Homecare Inc. today to learn more about how our home caregivers can support your parents to live safely and have companionship at home.
+Call ActivePro Nursing & Homecare Inc. today to learn more about how our home caregivers in Toronto can support your parents to live safely and have companionship at home.